-SAIB GCC Equity Fund (the "Fund") is an open-ended investment fund created by an agreement between Alistithmar for Financial Securities and Brokerage Company ("Alistithmar Capital" or the "Fund Manager"), a wholly owned subsidiary of The Saudi Investment Bank (the "Bank"), and the investors (the "Unitholders").
+SAIB Saudi Equity Fund (the "Fund") is an open-ended investment fund created by an agreement between Alistithmar for Financial Securities and Brokerage Company ("Alistithmar Capital" or the "Fund Manager"), a wholly owned subsidiary of The Saudi Investment Bank (the "Bank"), and the investors (the "Unitholders").
 The Fund commenced its operations on 24 July 2004.

-The Fund is designed for investors seeking long-term capital growth through diversified exposure to GCC, Arab markets and other Gulf countries' equities and financial products.
+The Fund is designed for investors seeking capital appreciation over the long-term, through diversified exposure to publicly traded Saudi equities and financial products.
 All income is reinvested in the Fund and is reflected in the net assets (equity) attributable to each unit.